Izabelladesign/book-review-sentiment-neural-network/README.md

-# book-review-sentiment-neural-network
-Book Review Sentiment Analysis Using Neural Networks
+# Book Review Sentiment Analysis with Neural Networks

-A machine learning pipeline to classify the sentiment of book reviews using neural networks and natural language processing (NLP) techniques.
+This project applies a complete machine learning workflow to predict the sentiment (positive or negative) of book reviews using neural networks and natural language processing (NLP) techniques.

-This project focuses on predicting the sentiment (positive or negative) of book reviews using a feedforward neural network trained on a dataset of review text.
-It applies a complete machine learning workflow including:
+---

+## Data Preprocessing

-	- Text preprocessing and cleaning
+- Cleaned and normalized review text
-(lowercasing, removing special characters, and vectorizing using TF-IDF)
+  (e.g., lowercasing, removing punctuation and special characters)
+- Transformed text data into numerical features using TF-IDF vectorization

+---

-	- Exploratory data analysis (EDA)
+## Exploratory Data Analysis (EDA)

-(distribution of review sentiments, word frequency analysis)
-	- Model design and training using TensorFlow/Keras (feedforward neural network with varying dropout rates and training epochs)
+- Analyzed sentiment class distribution
+- Reviewed word frequency and review lengths
+- Explored trends and patterns within the review dataset

+---

+## Model Building and Training

+- Built a feedforward neural network using TensorFlow/Keras
+- Tuned hyperparameters by varying:
-	- Hyperparameter experimentation
+  - Dropout rates
-(testing model performance under different regularization and training configurations)
+  - Number of training epochs

+---

+## Evaluation and Tuning

+- Tracked training vs. validation accuracy and loss across epochs
-	- Evaluation through accuracy, loss curves, and confusion matrices
+- Evaluated predictions using confusion matrices

-The final model achieves consistent sentiment classification performance, highlighting how neural networks can be applied to simple NLP tasks.
-This approach can be expanded to other domains like product reviews, movie feedback, or customer satisfaction analysis.
+- Visualized model performance and overfitting behavior

+---

+## Key Results

+- The final model performed well in binary sentiment classification
+- Dropout regularization improved generalization
+- Demonstrated the applicability of neural networks for basic NLP tasks

+---

+## Applications

+This pipeline can be extended for use in:
+- Movie or product review sentiment analysis
+- Customer satisfaction prediction
+- Social media content classification